+Financial Aid Eligibility

-General Financial Aid Requirements:
+General Financial Aid requirements include:

-- ❖ Be formally admitted into a degree-granting program - Be a U.S. citizen or Permanent Resident of the U.S. to be evaluated for Federal Aid - Be a U.S. citizen, a Permanent Resident, or undocumented California High School graduate for the California State Grant Program - Be enrolled or intending to enroll at least a half-time (see your program manager or admissions counselor for details of enrollment) - Be registered with the Selective Service if required to do so - Be making Satisfactory Academic Progress every quarter - Not be in default on a federal loan or owe a refund on other federal student aid programs
+- Be formally admitted into a degree-granting program - Be a U.S. citizen or Permanent Resident of the U.S. to be evaluated for Federal Aid - Be a U.S. citizen, a Permanent Resident, or undocumented California High School graduate for the California State Grant Program - Be enrolled or intending to enroll at least half-time (see program manager, admissions counselor, or the Registrar for details of enrollment) - Be registered with the Selective Service if required to do so - Be making Satisfactory Academic Progress every quarter - Not be in default on a federal loan or owe a refund on other federal student aid programs